 What Are the Benefits of a Green Wall?

 For some time, green walls have been a new and growing design trend.
 These living vertical gardens are as eye-catching as they are practical, so it’s no surprise that they’re growing more popular by the hour.
-Green walls are a canvas for creativity and can serve as an attractive feature to any space.
+Green walls are a canvas for creativity and serve as an attractive feature to any space.

 But living walls aren’t becoming more desirable simply due to their aesthetic; they also offer a variety of benefits to your wellbeing, the environment, and even the economy!